ory/hydra-client-java/java/docs/Name.md

 # Name

-Name Name Name Name represents an X.509 distinguished name.
+Name Name Name Name Name Name represents an X.509 distinguished name.
 This only includes the common elements of a DN.
 When parsing, all elements are stored in Names and non-standard elements can be extracted from there.
 When marshaling, elements in ExtraNames are appended and override other values with the same OID.
 ## Properties

 Name | Type | Description | Notes